Acupuncture

 Facial Gua Sha and Cupping

-Facial Cupping and Gua Sha are performed at the end of a cosmetic acupuncture treatment or offered as a standalone treatment.
+Facial cupping and Gua Sha are often incorporated at the end of a treatment or offered as stand-alone services to further enhance circulation and lymphatic flow.

 You must be logged in to post a comment.